M.S. in Counseling: Program Requirements

 Information about additional Student Learning Outcomes can be found in the Academic Catalog.

-Students must satisfy the following requirements in order to graduate:
+Students must satisfy the following academic and clinical requirements in order to graduate:

-- Fulfill the course requirements of COUN 500 Counseling Advisement each semester
+3. Fulfill the course requirements of COUN 500 Counseling Advisement each semester.

-- Receive a satisfactory faculty recommendation based upon the bi-annual Professional Performance Review process.
-Please see SOC Program Handbook for information on the Professional Performance Review process
+6. Receive a satisfactory faculty recommendation based upon the final Professional Performance Review.
+See the Program Handbook for information on the Professional Performance Review process.

 - Students typically complete the program over a three-year period